Interview

 facebook

-We spoke to Alberto Bastos, Senior Partner & Managing Director of the Kaizen Institute Western Europe and author of the book “Stat to Action”, who explained us what the KAIZEN™ methodology is, who it is for, its benefits, its evolution and next strategic steps.
+We spoke to Alberto Bastos, Senior Partner & Managing Director of the Kaizen Institute Western Europe and author of the book “Strat to Action”, who explained to us what the KAIZEN™ methodology is, who it is for, its benefits, its evolution, and next strategic steps.

 1. What is KAIZEN™?

-KAIZEN™ is a Japanese word meaning ‘change for the better’ or ‘continuous improvement’.
-At Kaizen Institute, we understand that this continuous improvement concept extends to how we structure our organisations, so that it is possible to achieve improvements in all areas, involving everyone, every day.
+KAIZEN™ is a Japanese word meaning ‘change for the better’ or ‘continuous improvement.’
+At Kaizen Institute, we understand that this continuous improvement concept extends to the way we structure our organizations.
+Hence, it is possible to improve all areas, involving everyone every day.

 1. How to improve what we do every day.

-3. How to define and implement breakthrough changes which lead the organisation to evolve in the way it acts and, consequently, in the results it achieves.
+3. How to define and implement breakthrough changes that lead the organization to evolve in the way it acts and, consequently, in the results it achieves.

 After World War II in Japan, companies such as Toyota and Nippondenso, after studying the best practices of the Western world, undertook a systematic improvement of their processes which they called KAIZEN™.
-As a result, their products were of the highest quality in the 1970s and 1980s, and were recognised throughout the Western world.
+As a result, their products were of the highest quality in the 1970s and 1980s and were recognized throughout the Western world.

-When in 1985, Mr. Masaaki Imai published his book ‘KAIZEN™: The Key to Japan’s Competitive Success’, the Western world was eager to learn the secret behind such success.
-It became a best seller – sought by all CEOs.
+In 1985, when Mr. Masaaki Imai published his book ‘KAIZEN™: The Key to Japan’s Competitive Success,’ the Western world was eager to learn the secret behind such success.
+It became a best-seller – sought by all CEOs.

-In this book, he states that KAIZEN™ is more than a set of improvement tools (methodologies), it is a holistic concept, stating that KAIZEN™ means continuous improvement, and is applicable to our personal life, social life or work life.
+In this book, he states that KAIZEN™ is more than a set of improvement tools (methodologies); it is a holistic concept.
+KAIZEN™ means continuous and applies to our personal, social, and work life.

-KAIZEN™ starts with small incremental improvements, moving from more significant improvements through adopting new paradigms that drive quality, cost and service improvements for the customer.
-All the way to the implementation of breakthrough ideas that are truly responsible for significant business growth.
+KAIZEN™ starts with small incremental improvements, moving from more significant improvements through adopting new paradigms that drive quality, cost, and customer service improvements, all the way to implementing breakthrough ideas that are truly responsible for substantial business growth.

 The KAIZEN™ methodology, even today, continues to be an essential practice in the world’s benchmark companies.